jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 }
 ```

-The key to getting the sort right is the `Less` function.
+The key is the `Less` function.
-Here if two letters are tied we compare the characters.
+Here if two letters are equally present, we compare the characters.

 ```go
 func (l letters) Less(i, j int) bool {